CelestialSayuki/Socpowerbud-XTs/README.md

 **Socbud** is an advanced power and performance monitoring suite designed specifically for Apple Silicon devices.

+It features a groundbreaking **Dual Voltage Analysis Engine**, capable of distinguishing between **Core Logic** and **SRAM** voltages—revealing the true, ultra-low power states of Apple Silicon that other tools miss.

-The project is divided into two distinct product lines to cater to different needs:
+The project is divided into two distinct product lines...

 * **Socbud+**: A modern, beautiful GUI application built with SwiftUI and \"Liquid Glass\" design language.
 * **Socbud**: A lightweight, pure CLI tool for terminal enthusiasts and developers, providing granular data output.